-In partnership with a group of cultural leaders, every Monday and Friday we will share a new #adigitaldance task and release it using our online platforms.
-We encourage our audiences to do these tasks on their own at home or outside in nature – places that are walking distance so there is no need to take any public transportation and following the guidelines of the local government and CDC.
+Film or photograph yourself completing a task below and upload it using the hashtag #adigitaldance.
+We encourage our audiences to do these tasks on their own at home or outside in nature – places that are walking distance so there is no need to take any public transportation and following the guidelines of your local government and CDC.

 By Jacob Jonas The Company